NorskHelsenett/HelseID.Samples/HelseId.Samples.Java.PersontjenestenDemo/persontjenesten-demo/README.md

 This is a working java sample, connecting to the external test environment for Persontjenesten and using HelseId for authentication.

+## HelseId test environment and private keys

+This repository contains a private key which can be used to sign token requests in HelseIds test environment, in order for the sample to work out of the box.
+In the test environment for HelseId, it's a deliberate strategy that private keys are considered harmless to keep in source control.

+**Never keep private keys in soruce control in a production environment**.

+In a real world application, the private key should be kept secret and loaded into the application by a secret provider on demand.

 # Modules

 ## helseid-token-exchange